Trendline Trading Strategy: 3 Simple Steps To Improve Profitability

 Why do you need trendlines?

 Not only do trendlines give us information about the direction, but they also act as support and resistance levels in trading.
+As Investopedia explains, trendlines can show support and resistance across any period of time

 How to Draw Trendlines Tip #1: Look for higher highs and higher lows.